swesterfeld/spectmorph/docs/manual.md

 be preserved, the "Time" parameter specifies a duration for estimating the average tuning.

-=== Custom Analysis Parameters
+## Custom Analysis Parameters

 It is possible to pass custom analysis parameters to the analysis process.
 This is an "expert only" feature, which is to say, if you don't know what this does, usually there is no problem.
+Analysis parameters take the

+    key=value

-Analysis parameters take the "key"="value" form, and although there are some possibilities here, there is only one worth mentioning.
+form, and although there are some possibilities here, there is only one worth mentioning.

-The "min-frame-size" parameter can be used to set the shortest possible analysis frame.
+The `min-frame-size` parameter can be used to set the shortest possible analysis frame.
 In general, analysis frames need to be longer if the sound has a low midi note, and shorter if the sound has a high midi note.
 Normally SpectMorph uses 40ms frames as shortest possible value.
+In some cases setting

+    min-frame-size=10

-In some cases setting "min-frame-size" to "10" produces better results for higher midi notes, possibly at the expense of larger data files.
+produces better results for higher midi notes, possibly at the expense of larger data files.